Welcome to my online home.

 Dignity: taking a stand against gender-based violence

-I have some small involvement in the BMS World Mission Dignity campaign, addressing issues of gender-based violence around the world.
-You can read the theological overview I wrote for the campaign online; read and view a wonderful collection of other resources (or order a free DVD with them all on); and pray and support the campaign.
+I had some involvement in the BMS World Mission Dignity campaign, addressing issues of gender-based violence around the world.
+You can order a free DVD with all the resources that we wrote on it.

 Some organisations I work with: